CNA-Tech/PKS-Ninja/LabGuides/HarborTileInstall-HI3943/readme.md

 ## Install Harbor

+1.0 Download Harbor Installation Binaries

+From the control center desktop, open a browser to Pivnet [https://network.pivotal.io/products/harbor-container-registry/](https://network.pivotal.io/products/harbor-container-registry/) and sign in.
+If you do not have an account, you can easily create one, no special entitlements are required.
+Download the Harbor Container registry.
+At the time of writing, `VMware Harbor Container Registry for PCF 1.8.1` was used to prepare this lab guide, however feel free to try with the latest Harbor version if you prefer.

 1.1 On a new browser tab, open a connection to the Ops Manager UI, click on `Import a Product` select the Harbor file from the `E:\Downloads` directory and click `Open`.
 It can take a few minutes to import the Harbor file

 <details><summary>Screenshot 1.1.1 </summary>